hammer-of-thor/AFAS/README.md

 # AFAS
-A set of scripts that can be used to get AFAS data
+A set of scripts that can be used to get AFAS data.